 NSL Prize Winners

-Final results after all 8 events:
+The Overall League Tables after all 8 events:

 After each event, please check your results carefully for spelling/club/age group/correct timing and score, and let us know asap of any errors.
 If your score is not what you were expecting, and you don't feature in the wrong-answers list, one of us has made a mistake.